rwb/c200/README.md

 Score at the 4th position: 7.5 (this is the median)
 ```

+* 8.7: Let's return briefly to the example discussed above in 7.11.
+In this example, there was a missing observation; we determined that it was possible to still learn something about the mode and the median even if one of the observations was missing.
+However, this is only possible for the mean if the variable being studied has a logical lower bound *and* a logical upper bound.
+In the case of the example in 7.11, there is a logical lower bound (a car cannot go slower than 0 mph) but there is no logical upper bound.
+So, the mean value is unknown even if only one of the data points is missing.

+#### Topic 9 Begins Here

+* 9.1:

+#### Topic 10 Begins Here

-* 8.7: The mean and median will often be very close to each other -- but sometimes not.
+* 10.1: The mean and median will often be very close to each other -- but sometimes not.
-* 8.8: New Term: A *distribution* refers to the way the cases or units in a study are allocated across the categories.
+* 10.2: New Term: A *distribution* refers to the way the cases or units in a study are allocated across the categories.
 For example, in a sample of people sentenced to prison, we might have a variable that measures the most serious offense for which each offender was convicted.
 The values for this variable could be: (1) violent; (2) property; (3) drug; or (4) other.
 When we consider the number of cases in each category is the variable's distribution.
 The *bar chart* below displays the distribution of the most serious conviction offense variable for a sample of 1000 inmates.
 <p align="center">
 <img src="/gfiles/fig21b.png" width="700px">
 </p>

 *Note*: this is a technical point but a bar chart is not really a *summary*.
 A bar chart shows the actual number of cases in each category or group.
 As such, bar charts are only useful for variables with a small number of populated categories.

-* 8.9: If there are *outliers* (pp. 73-74) or the data are *skewed* (page 77), the variable's distribution will be affected.
+* 10.3: If there are *outliers* (pp. 73-74) or the data are *skewed* (page 77), the variable's distribution will be affected.
 In these situations, there will be larger differences between the two statistics.
 Generally, in these situations, the median is regarded as a better measure of central tendency or typicality.
 * 8.10: We have already discussed outliers but we have not yet considered the issue of skewness.
 Let's consider 3 histograms.
 A histogram is a type of chart (pp. 34-40 in Chapter 3 discusses histograms) that summarizes the *distribution* of a variable:
 <p align="center">
 <img src="/gfiles/fig21.png" width="850px">